Email : firstname.lastname@example.org

 Further parking is available nearby – nearest pay and display is Linden Park road near The Sussex Arms Pub (postcode TN2 5TE)

-Entrance through the rear garden has level access through to the rear fire exit to the performance area and bar.
+Entrance through the rear garden, via the side gate, has level access through to the rear fire exit to the performance area and bar.
 It is best to inform us of your requirements through an email/facebook/phone message (details above) or just ask the door staff if you are able, so we can assist you in the best manner.

 The venue itself is located on a hill on the common.
-We suggest parking in Castle Road to the rear of the property (see above map) and you will find the garden a short distance across the common on a worn concrete path.
+We suggest parking in Castle Road to the rear of the property (see above map).
+There is a single disabled parking bay here at the beginning of the road.
+You can take the fairly even path directly opposite this bay to the front of the building.
+The garden entrance can be found a short uphill section of path.
+Alternatively from Castle Road, the garden entrance is a short distance across the common on a worn, down-sloping concrete path.

 We are currently working with attitude is everything.org.uk on how to improve our access for the deaf and the disabled.